biopython/biopython.github.io/README.md

 I failed to match about 20 accounts on the wiki (mostly single contributions).

-This site ought to be viewable via https://peterjc.github.io/README.html
+This site ought to be viewable via https://peterjc.github.io/ and this page at https://peterjc.github.io/README.html